fitbenchmarking/fitbenchmarking/docs/source/contributors/guidelines.rst

 All tests should pass before submitting code.
 Tests are written using unittests and the suggestion is to run it with pytest.

+Function: Does the change do what it's supposed to?
+Tests: Does it pass?
+Is there adequate coverage for new code?
+Style: Is the coding style consistent?
+Is anything overly confusing?
+Documentation: Is there a suitable change to documentation for this change?